 Inside the Consumer’s Mind

 Almost half of the consumers buy foam mattresses while the next preferred type is the coir mattress.
-A large chunk of small town consumers and those in South and East prefer coir mattresses.
+A large chunk of small-town consumers and those in the South and East prefer coir mattresses.

-What the study unfolds is that most customers prefer buying a mattress within a price range of INR 5000 – INR 10000.
-On an average, they pay INR 9500 for an organized sector brand and INR 6500 for an unbranded one (end consumer price includes GST).
+What the study reveals is that most customers prefer buying a mattress within a price range of INR 5000 – INR 10000.
+On average, they pay INR 9500 for an organized sector brand and INR 6500 for an unbranded one (end consumer price includes GST).

 Cash is still king for 73% of the consumers buying mattresses while only 13% pay with plastic money.

 Approximately 1.8 million mattresses were sold every month during October – December 2018 through permanent stores.
 The annual sales can be assumed as 10 times this volume owing to the seasonality pattern.
 That is quite a number, isn’t it?

 Southern region (33 percent) reigns over other regions like the West (30 percent) and North (27 percent) in the country.
 The original metro cities comprising Delhi, Mumbai, Kolkata and Chennai contributed nearly 16 per cent of category sales, with Delhi and Mumbai being the highest contributors.